beling/book-pl/src/ch04-03-slices.md

 We now have a straightforward API that’s much harder to mess up, because the compiler will ensure the references into the `String` remain valid.
-Remember the bug in the program in Listing 4-8, when we got the index to the end of the first word but then cleared the string so our index was invalid?
+Remember the bug in the program in listing 4-8, when we got the index to the end of the first word but then cleared the string so our index was invalid?
 That code was logically incorrect but didn’t show any immediate errors.
 The problems would show up later if we kept trying to use the first word index with an emptied